Arteaga2k/ionic2-nfc-app/README.md

 ==========

 # Presentation
-A starting project for ionic2 based on TypeScript (ES6)
+An NFC Reader application based on ionic2 and TypeScript (ES6)

 # IDE
 IntelliJ v15.0.3 or later is recommended for a better TypeScript support